isiak44/RasheedPBL/Project10/README.md

 ## Step 1: Preparing our NFS Server

-First we launched an EC2 instance (Red Hat Linux OS 8) and on the EBS console, we created two volumes each of 10GB and then create 3 logical volumes on it.
+First, we launched an EC2 instance (Red Hat Linux OS 8) and on the EBS console, we created two volumes each of 10GB and then create 3 logical volumes on it.

 ![nfs-ec2](images/Nfs-ec2.png)